Cyqlone: A Parallel, High-Performance Linear Solver for Optimal Control: Preliminaries

 \subsubsection{Cyclic reduction as block Cholesky factorization \done}

-Both (block) cyclic reduction and (block) Cholesky factorization are instances of Gaussian elimination, and there exists a natural equivalence between the two methods: Block cyclic reduction of a block-tridiagonal matrix can be interpreted as the block Cholesky factorization of a specific permutation of the original matrix \cite[(3)]{gander_cyclic_1998}, where the block rows and columns are ordered by increasing 2-adic valuation $\nu_2$, i.e. the multiplicity of two in the prime factorization of their index $i$ in the original block-tridiagonal matrix:
+Both (block) CR and (block) Cholesky factorization are instances of Gaussian elimination, and there exists a natural equivalence between the two methods: Block CR of a block-tridiagonal matrix can be interpreted as the block Cholesky factorization of a specific permutation of the original matrix \cite[(3)]{gander_cyclic_1998}, where the block rows and columns are ordered by increasing 2-adic valuation $\nu_2$, i.e. the multiplicity of two in the prime factorization of their index $i$ in the original block-tridiagonal matrix:

 All block rows/columns with odd indices (valuation 0) are ordered first, then the block rows/columns whose indices are divisible by 2 but not 4 (valuation 1), then indices divisible by 4 but not 8 (valuation 2), etc. The block row/column with index 0 (valuation $\infty$) is ordered last.
 This permutation gives rise to block diagonal submatrices of decreasing sizes ($N/2$, $N/4$, $\dots$) that can be factorized in parallel, as visualized in \Cref{fig:cyclic-reduction-permutation}. \Cref{fig:cyclic-reduction-permutation-labels-32-vl1} shows the same representation of CR for a larger matrix, clearly highlighting the self-similar, recursive structure of the method.